tayek/ss1/readme.txt

 maybe we can overlap the cpu time with the io time, so i made slow. i keep breaking my.py - need to start over with a fresh copy of mt0.py

+seems to be working again on 12/12

+newpipe.py seems to work here.

+try making a dataset for each camera folder and the try interleaving? dscat.py does something similar, so let's fool with that one.